Program Review at UNC-Chapel Hill

 - Based on academic criteria

-- As objective as possible
+- As objective and transparent as possible

 - Independent of other reviews (e.g., accreditation, licensing), with recommendations directed to faculty and university administrators